Mega Cat Project Code Design Guidelines

 Wherever order of operations is of high importance to gameplay functionality, have a single class handle each step of the particular aspect of gameplay in succession, rather than having multiple listeners acting on the same signal simultaneously, in which case the order of listener assignment would be significant.
 This class will have modules (as interfaces / abstract classes) to handle each step of the particular aspect of gameplay as dependencies.

-If you want to implement functionality that can work as a standalone module (not as a dependency of a higher-level class), use individual classes which listen to one or more signals and act on them.
-Since order of operations is not important for these modules, the functionality they provide can be disabled or modified without compromising the stability of other modules.
-Generic examples include classes for playing sound effects for system events, and triggered asynchronous auto-saving.
+If you want to implement functionality that can work as a standalone module (not as a dependency of a higher-level class), use individual classes that listen to one or more signals and act on them.
+Since the order of operations is not important for these modules, the functionality they provide can be disabled or modified without compromising the stability of other modules.
+Generic examples include classes for playing sound effects for system events and triggered asynchronous auto-saving.

 Project Scene Configuration